 The purpose of this smaller sheet of paper is to help reduce waste.
 There are paper menus available if needed, but cast members must dispose of them after each use to prevent re-handling.

 Anyways, all you have to do is scan the QR code, and the current menu will pull up on your mobile device.
 It’s really a simple process, but if needed, you can request a regular menu.

 The character breakfast at Topolino’s Terrace has a prix fixe menu.
-The table receives a basket of pastries and each guest will select an entree from the menu.
-The cost of the meal is set.
-At this time an adult character breakfast at Topolino’s costs $42.00.
-The price of the kid’s prix fixe meal is $27.00.
+Each table receives a basket of pastries.
+Then guests will select an entree from the menu.

 Popular entree items include:

 - Quiche Gruyere

 - Wild Mushroom Scramble (Vegan or Plant-Based Option)

 - Smoked Salmon

 - Two Eggs (Any style with smoked meat.)